MartyThornley/imagick-sepia/readme.txt

 == Installation ==

-1. Upload the folder `gmagick` to the `/wp-content/plugins/` directory
+1. Upload the folder `imagick-sepia` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==